ghumakkad/blog/_posts/2009-04-11-basic-mountaineering-course-hmi.markdown

 Live demos of usage of these equipments were given by our instructors in some of the theory classes.
 This was our routine for the next 15 days.

-The water there was ice
-cold and was stored in tanks for washing purposes which freeze in the nights.
+It was so cold there that the water freezes to ice in the nights.
 You have to break the thick layer of ice to get the water from tank.
 We were provided with 3 ltrs. of hot drinking water every day apart from several other hot drinks to prevent the dehydration.

 <figure>
   <img src="https://c2.staticflickr.com/2/1976/43478115140_fba721b892_o.jpg" alt="Training on boulders"/>